stanleyoos/Invoice-App-2.0/README.md

 https://invoice-app-2-0.vercel.app/

 # DONE ✅
-- add authentication with Clerk\
+- add authentication with Clerk
+- Client page

 # TO DO ✔️
-- add dark mode to Clerk components
-- Client page\
+- update single Client page
+- Create add client form
+- add client update and delete function
+- create more tests!
-- Dashboard page
+- Dashboard page (numbers of all clients, all invoices, ...)

 # Models